Eddie-Burbank/DildoFox-Vaniila/README.md

 Remember to configure CookieAutoDelete.
 'Enable Auto-Cleaning' is 'off' by default so you need to make sure to check this.
 In the settings menu, switch time it takes to clear cookies from 15 seconds to 1 second and check all boxes under 'Automatic Cleaning Options' and also check all the boxes under the 'Other Browsing Data Clean Up' section to ensure you clear all site data when exiting a tab and check the box that says 'Enable support for Container Tabs.

+Currently in this build adding extensions from the add-ons repository is broken.
+If you need to add extra extensions you will need to use your Firefox or Tor browser.
+To do this; Go to the page of the extension you wish to use, right-click on the 'Add to Firefox' button and select 'copy link location'.
+Paste the link in the address bar, and then insert "/type:attachment" after the file number.

+eg:

+/firefox/downloads/file/3390826/ghostery_privacy_ad_blocker-8.4.2-an+fx.xpi?src=homepage-collection-featured

+Becomes:

+/firefox/downloads/file/3390826/type:attachment/ghostery_privacy_ad_blocker-8.4.2-an+fx.xpi?src=homepage-collection-featured

+Then re-name the downloaded extension file name to the extension ID making sure to keep the .xpi file extension at the end.

+eg:

+ublock_origin-1.50.0.xpi

+Becomes:

+uBlock0@raymondhill.net.xpi

+Finally past the renamed extension .xpi file in the /distribution/extensions folder found in your install directory.
+DildoFox will now boot with the new extension installed.

+It's a bit tricky but necessary until i fix the adding extensions function.
+But it is also good practice to learn for your own custom builds.

 The Default Search Engines have been removed except DuckDuckGo.
-SearX and Brave have been added.
+SearX, Metager and a couple others have been added.
 Other Search Engines such as Google, Bing and Twitter have all been disabled and removed via the policies.json file under the extensions branch.
-The default Search Engine is set to DuckDuckGoLite. * I borrowed this line of code from LibreWolf as I was having a few problems with this particular section. *
+The default Search Engine is set to DuckDuckGoLite as this version of DDG has less sponsored content.

+* I borrowed this line of code from LibreWolf as I was having a few problems with this particular section. *

 Upon startup, the only settings you should need to change are; Enable Extensions to work in private browsing mode, configure your extensions and add them to your toolbar for easy adjustments and access.
 You should also enter about:profiles and delete the second not in use default profile.

-The configuration settings found within this browser provide about 90% functionallity with everyday browsing, however;
+The configuration settings found within this browser provide about 95% functionallity with everyday browsing, however;

 **** SOME SITES WILL BREAK ****